woeiru/lab/dot/dfg/readme.md

-# Managing Your Dotfiles with Git
+# DOT FILES with GIT

-This guide explains how to use Git to manage your configuration files (dotfiles) across multiple directories, with a focus on KDE Plasma settings.
+This guide explains how to use Git to manage all your configuration files in .config and .local directories.

 ## Initial Setup